 CURING APOE4 ASSOCIATED NEURODEGENERATIVE DISEASES, INCLUDING ALZHEIMER'S DISEASE BY TARGETING THE ABCA1 TRANSPORTER

-Artery Therapeutics, Inc. (Artery), a biotechnology company headquartered in the San Francisco Bay area, develops proprietary therapeutics for mainly neurodegenerative diseases including apolipoprotein E (ApoE4) associated dementia and Alzheimer's disease.
-Artery¹s novel peptide library is derived from ApoE.
+Artery Therapeutics, Inc. (Artery), a clinical stage biotechnology company headquartered in the San Francisco Bay area, develops proprietary therapeutics for mainly neurodegenerative diseases including apolipoprotein E4 (APOE4)-driven dementia and Alzheimer's disease.
+Artery’s novel peptide library is derived from ApoE.
 Our safe and effective peptides are designed to manipulate the ABCA1 (ATP-binding cassette) transporter, thereby altering cell membrane composition and functionality of monocyte-macrophage cells including glial cells in the brain.
-CS6253, the clinical candidate for neurodegenerative diseases, shows favorable safety profile and pharmacokinetics in IND-enabling studies and human studies are ongoing in subjects with and without the risk factor APOE4 sponsored in part by NIH-NIA and Alzheimer’s Association Part the Cloud.
+CS6253 shows favorable safety profile and pharmacokinetics in human Phase 1 studies with and without the APOE4 risk factor.
+Artery is sponsored in part by NIH-NIA and Alzheimer’s Association Part the Cloud.

 ABCA1, A NOVEL, DIFFERENTIATED AND PROMISING TARGET